libstout/libstout/README.md

 It probably makes sense to at least take a look at [Option](#option), [Try](#try), and [Result](#result) as they are used extensively throughout the library.
-In addition, the library is designed to completely avoid exceptions.
+Note that the library is designed to completely avoid exceptions.
 See [exceptions](#exceptions) for further discussion.